akimwong/4_Cgm/README.md

 ## Overview
 Collection of data management tools developed within a project management context.
 These solutions focus on automating data collection, processing, visualization, analysis and reporting to enhance project tracking and team collaboration efficiency.
-Each project maintains confidentiality by using dummy datasets while highlighting core technologies and achievements.
+Each project maintains confidentiality by using dummy datasets while highlighting core technologies and achievements.</p>
+Some projects were developed in parallel in both Python and R, performing the same function.
+The choice of language depends on the specific working context.

 ## Projects